DaveShuckerow/pirate-badge/README.md

 ```

 We've imported just the Random class from the dart built-in math package.
-Additionally, we've pulled in the @Injectable annotation from Angular2's
+Additionally, we're using the @Injectable annotation from Angular2's
 dependency injection framework.
 More on that later.

 For now, let's fill in our name service.
 We want to be able to randomly